 Moment marketing allows for your brand and business to take advantage of current and ongoing events to create connections & marketing collaterals while these events are happening.
 This is used by brands and businesses to position and place themselves in the ongoing conversations bringing relevance to how they market.

-Plenty of digital marketers struggle to move quick enough to spread well-timed and appropriate messages on multiple channels, while others struggle with the new and creative back and forth needed to go to market with a relevant and on-brand campaign.
+Plenty of digital marketers struggle to move quickly enough to spread well-timed and appropriate messages on multiple channels, while others struggle with the new and creative back and forth needed to go to market with a relevant and on-brand campaign.
 Those who are able to do both can be sure that they will ride the wave of consumer attention.

-Oreo bankrolled a 30 min long power outage during the 2013 Super Bowl with a tweet that retweeted over 18,000 times, quickly becoming a viral talking point amongst audiences worldwide:
+Oreo bankrolled a 30 min long power outage during the 2013 Super Bowl with a tweet that was retweeted over 18,000 times, quickly becoming a viral talking point amongst audiences worldwide: